jjuch/nlcontrol/README.md

 - tools to build a closed-loop with said base classes
 - the capability to easily expand to your application

-The `nlcontrol` module was originally within the Dynamical Systems & Control group of Ghent University.
+The `nlcontrol` module was originally created within the Dynamical Systems & Control group of Ghent University.

 Testing: